 God hates divorce for a good reason.
 Marriage is a model of Christ and His Church.
 I asked the women in the chat room to share all of the horrible things about divorce so any of you who are considering divorce, please take the time to read them.
-Some are personal stories and some are what they’ve seen.
+Some are personal stories, and some are what they’ve seen.
 Divorce has ripple effects and is devastating to many.
-With 80% of divorces being initiated by women, we have some work to do to try to convince them to stop!
+With 80 percent of being initiated by women, we have some work to do to try to convince them to stop!

 Whitney: “The children will feel pulled between the parents forever, especially when it comes to celebrating events and special occasions.
 They’ll always want to try to please both parents without upsetting the other one.”

 Robin: “The betrayal of trust.”

 Stacey: “It’s not what God designed.
 Not only does it break His heart, it deeply damages ours.”

 Patricia: “Not being able to take your children to their grandparent’s house.
 My kids go to Papa and his new wife’s house or Grandma’s house. ?”

 Ramya: “broken vow, broken trust, broken hearts, broken family”

 Christina: “Loss of other family members who had nothing to do with the breakup.”